Start location: Kilbo (ruin), Glen Prosen (NO 248 709)

 Back to Search

 From the ruin at Kilbo take the path north through larch woods onto the open hillside at Cairn Dye and along a barely discernible path on the Shank of Drumwhallo.
 The plateau is reached at about 850m and a ScotWays signpost* at NO253737 formerly indicated a turn of direction to east-northeast for about 700m to the edge of the plateau just north-west of the col between Mayar and Driesh.
 Very careful navigation is needed in mist.
-Descend the path on the east side of the Shank of Drumfollow into Corrie Kilbo and Glendoll Forest, and continue along a track over the White Water to the carpark at the end of the public road in Glen Clova.
+Descend the path on the east side of the Shank of Drumfollow into Corrie Kilbo and Glendoll Forest, and continue along a track over the White Water to the Glen Doll Ranger Base at the Forestry Commission Scotland carpark at the end of the public road.
+A little further on at Braedownie, the Carn Dearg Mountaineering Club's Hut can be booked by mountaineering clubs and other groups.

 *This signpost was one of ScotWays very few high-level signs.
-The directional plate has gone missing twice, possibly due to its presence being controversial.
+The directional plates have gone missing twice, possibly due to their presence being controversial.
 The pole itself is still a useful navigational aid.

 OS Landranger 44 (Ballater & Glen Clova)